yAOwzers/tp/docs/UserGuide.md

 * `select /sChapter 1` is the user's input, and `now in notebook section: Chapter 1` is the output message.

-* When the current address name is longer than 10 characters, a `...` symbol will be printed after the first 7, to represent the remaining characters.
+* When any of the titles in the current address is longer than 10 characters, a `...` symbol will be printed after the first 7, to represent the remaining characters.

 Example: